Adaptations to training

 If the coaches would take the underlying principles of the program and make the necessary modifications to fit their athletes, then positive adaptive progressions would be the result.
 These principles should be creatively applied, not blindly applied straight across the board, but correctly applied.

-Average routines are for average people and not for those with training experience.
+Average routines are for ordinary people and not for those with training experience.
 These individuals need special treatment in their program design.
-Routines are best made with the end result constantly kept at the forefront.
-With the athletes needs to be kept in the forefront and the two meshed together so the sum is greater than either part.
-The synergy of action, transference of training, hard work and fun all combine to produce a positive training effect on the athlete.
+Routines are best made with the result always kept at the forefront.
+The athletes need to be kept in the forefront and the two meshed together, so the sum is greater than either part.
+The synergy of action, the transference of training, hard work and fun all combine to produce a positive training effect on the athlete.

 This article first appeared in: